 Sensory Processing Disorder (SPD) is a neurological condition affecting 1 in 20 children.

-People living with the disorder misinterpret the world around them through hearing, vision, taste, smell, touch, pressure and movement.
+People living with Sensory Processing Disorder (SPD) misinterpret the world around them through hearing, vision, taste, smell, touch, pressure or movement.

 If a person with SPD is over-reactive and avoids sensory experiences they are hypersensitive, but if they are under-reactive and seek out sensory experiences, they are hyposensitive.